 In November 2013 Pope Francis issued his first Apostolic Exhortation translated into English as The Joy of the Gospel.
 Over 224 pages, in remarkably direct and plain, yet plentiful, language, Pope Francis – the first Pope from the Global South – outlines his vision on numerous themes and topics.

 In my view, the most astounding part of this document is a section in which he sagaciously and concisely discusses neoliberalism and finance capitalism, vigorously condemning their certain outcome — an increasing and killing inequality, and calling for social justice.
 Rejecting illusionary “trickle-down economics”, Pope Francis denounces the current economic system as “unjust at its root”, based on a tyranny of the market and worship of money, in which financial speculation, widespread corruption and tax evasion reign supreme, and economy of exclusion generates violence.

-Hereby pasted the (almost) full text of this radical and striking tractate (1,300 words, about 9 minutes to read), which easily could be written by an economic sociologist, political economist or passionate erudite activist.
+Hereby pasted the (almost) full text of this radical and striking tractate (1,300 words), which could be written by an economic sociologist, political economist or passionate erudite activist.

 No to an economy of exclusion